 Separability should persist through any future transfer of the IANA Functions.
 (Note the current NTIA contract requires such separation).

-Multistakeholder principle: any proposal for management of the IANA Function, whether by a committee or by a separate oversight mechanism must be draw it membership from a full range of stakeholders.
+Multistakeholder principle: any proposal for a group to conductoversight of the IANA Function, whether by a committee or by a separate oversight mechanism must draw its membership from a full range of stakeholders.